Clinical Depression Test and Diagnosis

 - Do you feel unusually tired throughout the day?

-- Insomnia or unusual sleeping habits
+- Are you experiencing insomnia or unusual sleeping habits?

-- Have your eating habits changed or have you gained or lost a lot of weight?
+- Have your eating habits changed, or have you gained or lost a lot of weight?

-- Do you engage in reckless behavior-particularly behavior that seems out of character?
+- Do you engage in reckless behavior, particularly behavior that seems out of character?

 - Are you plagued with anti-social thoughts, especially suicidal fantasies or rationalizations?

-Is the person experiencing irrational or suicidal thoughts?
+Are you experiencing irrational or suicidal thoughts?

-Can the depression be connected to any physical illnesses, or paired with other mental disorders?
+Could the depression be connected to any physical illnesses, or paired with other mental disorders?

 Diagnosing Depression Throughout History

-Is It a Chemical Imbalance or Just Unfavorable Circumstances?
+Is It A Chemical Imbalance Or Just Unfavorable Circumstances?

 Men can experience their own version of "andropause," an aging process involving the lower production of testosterone, which leads to more volatile and negative emotions.
 Doctors may also try to determine if your depression may be age-related, since most depression tests and diagnoses occur during the ages of 25 to 45.